URA SUM and Difference

 . -

-If the value of the Array size parameter is an integer, the array has the same number of rows and columns.
+If the value of the Array size parameter is an integer, then the array has the same number of rows and columns.

 , the array has three rows and two columns.

-Element spacing (m) - distance between antenna array elements
+Element spacing (m) — the distance between the elements of the antenna array

 | positive scalar

-The unit of measurement is m.
+The units of measurement are m.

-Element lattice - type of element lattice
+Element lattice — view of the lattice of pass elements:q[<br>]Rectangular (default)

 | Triangular

-Specify the element lattice as Rectangular
+Specify the grid of elements as Rectangular

-or Triangular
+or `Triangular'.

 -

-If Element lattice parameters are set to
+If the Element lattice parameter is set to

 Rectangular